-attention after, in May 2002, sixteen law firms filed a class action law suit on behalf of three former residents, seeking to represent the class of all residents and fellows, arguing that the NRMP violated antitrust laws and was a conspiracy to depress wages.
+Another aspect of the matching of fellows to GI programs, is not only who works where, but also under what conditions, specifically, at which salary.
+This question drew a lot of attention after, in May 2002, sixteen law firms filed a class action law suit on behalf of three former residents, seeking to represent the class of all residents and fellows, arguing that the NRMP violated antitrust laws and was a conspiracy to depress salaries.
 The lawsuit was against a class of defendants, including the NRMP (which also operates the MSMP), other medical organizations and the class of all hospitals that employ residents.
 (Jung, et al. v.
 Ass'n of Am.
 Med.
 C., et al., Class Action Complaint, No. 02-CV-00873, D.D.C.
-May 5, 2002).
+May 5, 2002).12